Adoptions/Fosters

 Cami

-Cami was trapped in September of 2021 with the plan for her to be a TNR (Trap/Neuter/Release) but the trapper was unable to find an appointment for her.
+Cami is a female grey tabby cat. was trapped in September of 2021 with the plan for her to be a TNR (Trap/Neuter/Release) but the trapper was unable to find an appointment for her.
 We were asked to take her in and try and socialize her until a Spay/Neuter appointment became available.
 Due to the pandemic shutting so many vet clinics down we ended up keeping Cami longer than we had hoped.
 By the time we were able to get an appointment for her, months later, we felt it was too dangerous to release her back to a colony that might not remember her and in the middle of winter.
 She has come a long way with people but is still very shy.
-She would be a great barn cat at this point but we are still hopeful she will be sitting in our laps one day.
+She would be a great barn cat and we would like her to be adopted with Stella.
+Cami is spayed and ready for adoption.

 Stella

-Stella, is shy but loves human attention.
+Stella is a shy tortoiseshell cat but loves human attention.
 She will rub up against people she is familiar with but doesn't like to be touched yet.
-We are working with her daily.
+We are working with her daily but she would be a great barn cat.
+She is spayed and ready for adoption, hopefully alongside Cami.

 Current Fosters - Not Yet Available for Adoption